| Title: | Frequency Distribution Tables, Histograms and Polygons |

 in this case also allowing grouping all numerical variables according to one

-categorical, or matrices
+categorical, or matrices.

 The simplest way to run ‘fdt’ and ‘fdt_cat’ is by supplying only the ‘x’

-object, for example: d <- fdt(x)
+object, for example: d <- fdt(x).
+In this case all necessary

 default values (‘breaks’ and ‘right’) ("Sturges" and FALSE